fabrizio-ottati/fabrizio-ottati.dev/content/blog/northpole/index.md

 hardware to do so.
 In Nvidia case, it is better to use a more complex ISA and devolve energy only to "useful" stuff.
 And I think that this play a role also in NorthPole, even if it is not clearly stated.

+In fact, `HMMA` stands for half-precision (FP16) matrix multiply and accumulate: with a single ISA instruction, a (small) matrix multiplication is performed, hence you minimize the overhead of the control logic.
+I suppose that `IMMA` stands for integer MMA, which provides even better performance as you do not have to deal with the floating point format.

 ## Axiom 7 - No branches, lots of fun!